-- Look for areas that are shaded or covered instead of sitting in the direct sun.
+- Avoid sunbathing.
+Look for areas that are shaded or covered instead of sitting in the direct sun.

-- Wear loose, long-sleeved cotton tops, and pants.
-This helps keep you covered and cool during the day.
+- Wear loose, long-sleeved cotton tops and pants.
+These help keep your child covered and cool during the day.
 Cotton and linen are the best materials for staying cool.

 - Wear a sunhat.